MapsPeople/docs/src/cms/index.md

 1. Opens a drop-down menu containing options such as "Docs", "Log Out", and a link to enabling two-factor authentication.
 1. Select the active Venue.
 The filter bar can then be used to narrow down the data you see on the Map and Lists for this Venue.
 1. Select one or more Buildings.
 1. Select one or more Floors.
+This is active when a single Building is selected.
 1. Filters on whether Rooms, POIs, and Areas should be shown on the Map and in the List.
 1. A filter to narrow down Locations to display of specific Location Types.
 1. A filter to narrow down Locations to display of specific Categories.